bulkozavr/3DCurves/README.md

 5. Sort the second container in the ascending order of circles’ radii.
 That is, the first element has the smallest radius, the last - the greatest.
 6. Compute the total sum of radii of all curves in the second container.

+For build solution will need C++20 or higher.